ILO Working paper 56

 The current state of research on the two-way linkages between productivity and well-being

 Interest in the topic of well-being has burgeoned in recent years as the weaknesses of gross domestic product (GDP) per capita as a proxy for well-being have become more apparent.
-At the same time, the global economy has experienced a productivity slowdown, with negative implications for the most important long-term source of sustainable gains in living standards.
-The objective of this report is to survey the current state of research on the two-way linkages between productivity and well-being in the context of these developments The report discusses measurement issues related to both productivity and well-being, reviews the literature on the channels running from productivity to well-being, and discusses the literature on the linkages running from well-being to productivity.
+At the same time, the global economy has experienced a productivity slowdown.
+Since productivity growth is recognized as being by far the most important long-term source of sustainable gains in living standards, this development has implications for the future of living standards around the world.

 These two developments raise a number of issues related to the two-way linkages between productivity and well-being.
 First, does slower productivity growth constitute a significant threat to the betterment of the well-being of the world’s population, and, if so, by how much?
 Second, given that many indicators of well-being can have positive effects on productivity, should one aspect of any strategy to revive productivity growth be to focus on policies that improve well-being?
 The objective of this report is to survey the current state of research on the two-way linkages between productivity and well-being.